nus-tic4001-AY2021S1/ip/docs/README.md

 <br/>step 2. list or List or LIST

 **Expected outcome**:
-   <br/>Here are the tasks in your list:
+   <br/>Here are the Tasks in your list:
    <br/>1.[T][X] READ BOOK

 ### Feature 7
-Locating tasks by description_keyword: find
+Locating Tasks by description_keyword: find

 ## Usage
 It helps to search a task that contain any of the given description_keyword, and the search is case-insensitive. e.g book will match BOOK.
 Therefore, the user can easily find out the specific task base on find function.
-### `find` - Locating tasks with given description_keyword
+### `find` - Locating Tasks with given description_keyword
 <br/>>The keyword 'find' can be **upper and lowercase letters** and its outcome will be show a list of task in the task list when the task is match the specific description keywords.
 <br/>>The order of the description_keyword does not matter.
 <br/>>If you key in the specific description keyword that does not match the task in your list.There will be an error message:"☹ OOPS!!!
-There is no matching tasks in your list."
+There is no matching Tasks in your list."
 <br/>>If you only key in the **keyword**, there will be an error message:"OOPS!!!
 The description of a find cannot be empty."

 **Format**: find description_keyword[more_keyword]